georgioua/ascfed/README.md

-Guide to running the source code without first watching the course!
+Guide to running the source code
 ===================================================================

 Pre-reqs.
 Make sure you have the latest version of dotnet core SDK and at least version 10 of Node installed on your computer.